lfoppiano/supercon2/README.md

 which pip
 ```

-(pip should come from `.envs/supercuration/bin/pip` or something like that.
-In negative case, and eventually unset it
+pip should be something like `....supercon2/bin/pip`.
+If not you should unset it with:

 ```
 unset pip
 ```

+To run the service you can use:

 ```
 python -m supercon2 --config supercon2/config.json
 ```

 ## Scripts

-1. save PDF, extract JSON response
+1. Process a PDF document and extracts the JSON response
 ```
 python -m process.supercon_batch_mongo_extraction --config ./process/config.yaml --input <your_pdf_input_directory>
 ```

-2. compute tables and save back
+2. Transforms the JSON document in tabular format

 ```
 python -m process.supercon_batch_mongo_compute_table --config ./process/config.yaml
 ```